Michael (Michael Jackson album): Promotion and singles

 On December 8, the entire Michael album was released on Jackson's official website for preview.
-On Friday, December 10, a 29070 sqft poster depicting the Michael album artwork was erected at the Rectory Farm in Middlesex, which broke a Guinness world record for the largest poster in the world, making it Jackson's fourth entry in Guinness World Records and the first record he broke posthumously.
+On Friday, December 10, a 29070 sqft poster depicting the Michael album artwork was erected at the Rectory Farm in Middlesex, England which broke a Guinness world record for the largest poster in the world, making it Jackson's fourth entry in Guinness World Records and the first record he broke posthumously.
 The poster, made of PVC and weighing one ton, took engineers three hours to install and was located less than 3,000 meters from one of Heathrow airport's main runways, making it viewable by all planes arriving and departing.
 The poster stayed at that location until December 23, after which it traveled via sea-container into continental Europe, where it was toured and displayed.
 Sony Music had a listening party for the album at Roseland Ballroom on December 13.

 "Hollywood Tonight" was the album's second official single, released in Italy on February 11, 2011 and in Poland on February 14.
 The third single, "Behind the Mask", was released in France on February 21.
 The fourth and final single, "(I Like) The Way You Love Me", was released as a digital single in South Korea on January 18 and was formally released to Italian and Chinese radio stations in July 2011.